murkl/arch-os/docs/DOCS.md

 ## Advanced Installation

 The `installer.conf` with all properties (except `ARCH_OS_PASSWORD` for better security) will automatically generated on first start of the installer and be updated on every setup change.
-If the file exists on startup, the values will set as defaults for Arch OS setup menu.
+If the file exists on startup, the values will set as preset for the installer properties.
 This file provides some additional properties to customize your Arch OS installation (see [Example](#example-installerconf)).

 **Note:** The `installer.conf` & `installer.log` will copied to the new user's home directory during installation.
 This files can be saved for reuse or simply deleted.